-With the sun shining and the school holidays upon us, it’s safe to say that summer is now in full flow, meaning it’s the perfect opportunity to spend some quality time with the family.
+With the sun shining and the school holidays nearly upon us, it’s safe to say that summer is now in full flow, meaning it’s the perfect opportunity to plan some quality time with the family.

 Britain may not be the first place that springs to mind when thinking about sunbathing, swimming and other classic summer activities, but it should be.
 From Glasgow to Cornwall, there are lots of amazing lidos and open-air swimming pools that are just waiting to be discovered.
 So, grab your swimming costumes and check out some of our favourite lidos and open-air swimming pools in Britain.

 Just under 45 minutes from Mullion Holiday Park and located on the picturesque coastline of Cornwall, Penzance’s Jubilee Pool welcomes all ages, from the end of May to mid-September.

 The pool is one of Cornwall’s top attractions, with magnificent Art Deco architecture dating back to its opening in 1935, to mark the Silver Jubilee of George V. The pool has recently been restored and is now grander than ever, with its unique Cubist style changing rooms and streamlined pool structure.
 With a licensed café for adults, a baby pool for the little ones and a giant inflatable to play on, Jubilee Pool is a great place for the whole family.

 If you’re not a fan of getting your hair wet, there are other activities such as yoga and circuits to enjoy too.
 Whilst you’re in the area, visit The Bay Restaurant, which offers delicious local seafood and stunning views stretching across the beautiful Mounts Bay.